roberlamerma/depviz/README.md

 1. Select CSV file: ![Select CSV file](images/csv_config.png)

 # Add support for other repositories
-:construction: _You could write your own "connector" (and connect the tool with [Jira](https://www.atlassian.com/software/jira), for example).
-Contact me if you have doubts how to do this.
+You could write your own "connector" (and connect the tool with [Jira](https://www.atlassian.com/software/jira), for example).
+Contact me if you have doubts on how to do this.